gilsonator/CrimeBusters/README.md

 * Upgrading to latest version of Google Maps API.
 * Upgraded to use HTML5/ES6 Modules.

+**No external JavaScript frameworks such as Angular or React where used.**

 ### Old Code Written by myself in 2010
 I used multiple resources to find and download the HTML and related `.css`, `.js` as well as related images.